 While much depends on the specifics and the complexity of your car accident case, in general, a car accident attorney in Decatur, GA can:

 - Communicate with the Other Driver’s Insurer

 In any personal injury case, your attorney will open up a line of communication with the insurance adjuster for the other party (or parties) involved.
-The adjuster has the pocketbook, and so it is critical for a plaintiff’s lawyer to have good communications and a good relationship with the adjuster.
+The adjuster has the pocketbook, so it is critical for a plaintiff’s lawyer to have good communication and a good relationship with the adjuster.

 - Obtaining Necessary Evidence of Liability

 A good attorney can help obtain all of the evidence that you will need to prove liability in a car accident claim.
 Although you may have already taken photographs of the accident scene, your attorney will probably go back to the scene him/herself to see what it looks like.
 While a picture may be worth a thousand words, actually seeing the scene can be worth a thousand pictures.
 The attorney will make sure to get all of the accident or police reports in the case and will often speak with the investigating police officers and witnesses.